 Following is a list of such disinfectants.
 Some still might be hard to find in stores as the number of coronavirus cases continues to climb, but you don’t need them all.
 Having a couple on hand still will help you keep the virus out of your home as the persistent pathogen enters its second year of existence.

 Just remember that you must use a disinfectant correctly for it to be effective.

 The EPA urges consumers to follow product directions, especially those regarding how long to let a disinfectant sit on a surface before wiping it away.
-The National Pesticide Information Center offers more detailed guidance for using disinfectants to control the coronavirus.
+The National Pesticide Information Center offers more detailed guidance for using disinfectants (which are considered pesticides) to control the coronavirus.

 1. Soap and water

 That’s right: Plain ol’ soap and water is not only the best way to wash your hands but also an effective way to disinfect other surfaces.

-The friction that is created when you scrub with soap and water is enough to break the coronavirus’ protective envelope, according to Consumer Reports.
+The friction that is created when you scrub with soap and water is enough to break the coronavirus’s protective envelope, according to Consumer Reports.
 That means you must use some elbow grease along with the soap and water, though.

 Richard Sachleben, a chemist and member of the American Chemical Society, tells Consumer Reports:

 “Scrub like you’ve got sticky stuff on the surface and you really need to get it off.”

 Bleach is among the products that the Centers for Disease Control and Prevention (CDC) recommends for disinfecting surfaces in households where there are suspected or confirmed cases of COVID-19 — assuming the surface would not be damaged by bleach.

 Bleach is effective against coronaviruses if its expiration date has not passed and it’s diluted with water using one of these two ratios: